 “I had the benefit of on my first rotation being in an inpatient pediatrics rotation, having excellent senior residents,” Dr. Davis said.
 “They were patient and compassionate and helpful in terms of walking through all the nitty gritty steps.”

 As a medical student, your clinical responsibilities are limited.
 You are mostly on the wards to learn.
 As you begin residency, that dynamic flips.
 You are a physician first and a learner second.
-That dynamic took some getting used to for Lindsey Roth, MD, a first-year ob-gyn resident at New York University Langone Health.
+That shift took some getting used to for AMA member Lindsey Roth, MD, a second-year ob-gyn resident at New York University Langone Health.

 In residency, “your goal is still to study and still to learn, but you have these larger clinical responsibilities and duties,” she said.
 “Those have to sometimes trump that learning and studying.
 Making that transition of priorities can just be really challenging.”